-Under certain circumstances, the legal framework of electronic commerce (Decree-Law 7/2004, of 7 January, as amended by Decree-Law 62/2009, of 10 March), provides that telecommunications operators, including Internet service providers, can be under the obligation to remove or make inaccessible content which is clearly illegal.
+Under certain circumstances, the legal framework of electronic commerce (Decree-Law 7/2004), provides that telecommunications operators, including Internet service providers, can be under the obligation to remove or make inaccessible content which is clearly illegal.

 6.4 Are telecommunications operators and/or internet service providers able to differentially charge and/or block different types of traffic over their networks?
 Are there any 'net neutrality' requirements?